National Theatre Live: 50 Years On Stage

 National Theatre Live: 50 Years On Stage is a 2013 live staged event film directed by Nicholas Hytner.
 Shown in theatres and on PBS and National Theatre Live.
-The program is presented by The Royal National Theatre which celebrates 50 years of theatre, with some extracts of the best productions from the last five decades including Alan Bennett, Noël Coward, David Hare, Tony Kushner, Eugene O'Neill, Harold Pinter, William Shakespeare, George Bernard Shaw, Tom Stoppard, and Tennessee Williams performed by the countries best performers including Dame Judi Dench, Dame Maggie Smith, Sir Michael Gambon, Dame Helen Mirren, Benedict Cumberbatch, Andrew Scott, Penelope Wilton, Simon Russell Beale, Frances de la Tour, Sir Ian Holm, Sir Derek Jacobi, and Dame Joan Plowright.
+The program is presented by The Royal National Theatre which celebrates 50 years of theatre, with some extracts of the best productions from the last five decades including Alan Bennett, Noël Coward, David Hare, Tony Kushner, Eugene O'Neill, Harold Pinter, William Shakespeare, George Bernard Shaw, Tom Stoppard, and Tennessee Williams performed by the countries best performers including Judi Dench, Maggie Smith, Michael Gambon, Helen Mirren, Benedict Cumberbatch, Andrew Scott, Penelope Wilton, Simon Russell Beale, Frances de la Tour, Ian Holm, Derek Jacobi, and Joan Plowright.

 Summary

 Live performances

 The program features a variety of live performances from productions by the Royal National Theatre from the past five decades: